+Table 1.3: Explaining the types of computer language

-Low level language
+Low-level language

 Low-level languages are programming languages that provide little to no abstraction from the hardware, meaning they are written in a way that is very close to the computer's machine code.
 These languages directly correspond to the architecture and instruction set of the machine, enabling highly efficient code execution.
 However, they are difficult to read, write, and maintain due to the level of detail required in manipulating hardware resources.
 There are two main types of low-level languages: machine language and assembly language.
 Machine language consists purely of binary code (0s and 1s), while assembly language uses symbolic instructions that correspond to machine code operations.
-Because low-level languages interact directly with the hardware, they offer greater control over system resources, such as memory allocation, CPU utilization, and I/O operations.
+Due to low-level languages interacting directly with the hardware, they offer greater control over system resources, such as memory allocation, CPU utilization, and I/O operations.
 They are typically used in systems programming, embedded systems, and situations where performance optimization is crucial, such as operating system kernels or hardware drivers.
 However, the trade-off is that low-level languages are much harder to learn and use compared to high-level languages, and they require extensive knowledge of the underlying hardware architecture.

-characteristics:
+The characteristics are as follows:

 Directly interacts with the hardware.